Steps on how to printer to the vcp7100, vcp7100g, and vcp7100cf plotters.

 - To make sure the poster has been sent to the printer wait to see if a pop-up appears in the lower right hand corner of your screen saying the document has been sent to the printer.
 If not, ask at the Help Desk.

-- Posters are printed in the VCC Operations room, and have to be brought up by staff.
+- Posters are printed in the VCC Print Room, and have to be brought up by staff.
 Usually, posters will be ready about an hour after they were printed.
 This can take more time if the Print Queue (seen at the Help Desk) is long or if you are using the glossy printer.
 Please plan enough time for your plot to complete before an assignment is due.

-- The posters are brought upstairs to bins outside the VCC South Classroom and are organized alphabetically by RCS ID.
-Glossy plots may have an extra cover paper wrapped around the plot to protect it.
-If your poster is not there after 1-2 hours, please feel free to ask at the Help Desk for an update on its status.
+- The posters are brought upstairs to bins in front of the Help Desk and are organized alphabetically by RCS ID.
+Glossy and clear-film plots may have an extra cover paper wrapped around the plot to protect it.
+If your poster is not there after 1–2 hours, feel free to ask at the Help Desk for an update on its status.
 Please do not attempt to visit the Print Room — you'll be distracting the staff from the work of rolling up the plots.